flybywiresim/docs/docs/dev-corner/qa-process.md

 ### "Testing Process" Section

 Fill this section with details about the testing process.
 Though there isn't a specific format to use, it's recommended to include a list of each task (as described in the PR testing instructions) and a note of any part that failed to pass.
 Common information, such as how you downloaded the PR or if your community folder was empty, should not be included in this section.

+!!! danger ""
     This section is required.

 ### "Testing Results" Section

 Used to indicate if the test was a success or a failure.

+!!! danger ""
     This section is required.

 !!! warning ""
     Please make sure to do the following for the Testing Results section of your report: